Could being an administrator be a good fit for you?

 Sharing this vision of a strong building culture among the students and staff members sends a consistent message about the way things are done.

 When the administrator is consistent, he or she is trusted to advocate for students and their families.
-This is true for as well for their teaching staffs. in order to pursue greatness and equality within the school building.
 This, in turn, creates the feeling of belonging and pride, allowing students to dedicate themselves to their learning and activities.

 Administrators lead through the daily details.